saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_7_goals_framework_v3_0.md

 "This is the diagnostic power of three pillars working together," Marcus explained.
 "When we detect a GOALS™ failure, we immediately know which INPACT™ need is at risk and which layer to investigate.
 L1 failure?
 Check Layer 3 semantic infrastructure—Natural language understanding is degrading.
 S1 failure?
 Check Layer 1 storage—Adaptive capability is compromised by bad data."

-*See Appendix C for all 16 failure modes with detection methods, prevention strategies, and Echo Health scenarios.*
+*See Appendix DA-2 for all 16 failure modes with detection methods, prevention strategies, and Echo Health scenarios.*

 ### Detection and Prevention